burger

 Cloud Server

-Professional Web hosting
+Professional Web Hosting

-• A VPS allows you to manage your server completely autonomously with the version of Windows or the Linux distribution of your choice (Debian, Ubuntu, openSUSE, ...) - solid technical skills are required to use a VPS, including VPS Lite.
+• A VPS allows you to manage your server 100% autonomously with the version of Windows or the Linux distribution of your choice (Debian, Ubuntu, openSUSE, ...) - solid technical skills are required to use a VPS, including VPS Lite.

 Public Cloud (and Kubernetes Service)

-Open, proven, and secure IaaS solution
+Open, proven and secure IaaS solution

-For Infomaniak, it is the infrastructure that drives kDrive, Swiss Backup and the Webmail, services used by several million users.
+For Infomaniak, it is the infrastructure that powers kDrive, Swiss Backup and the Webmail, services used by several million users.
 But Public Cloud is accessible to everyone and provides the resources you need to develop your projects.

-With customized and tailored offers, you will have no trouble managing your development budget.
+With personalized and tailored offers, you will have no trouble managing your development budget.
 No setup fees.
 No minimum amount.
-Cancelable at any time.
-You only pay for the resources actually used with Public Cloud at the end of each month, same for Kubernetes Service.
+Cancellable at any time.
+You only pay for the resources actually used with Public Cloud at the end of each month, the same goes for Kubernetes Service.

 Jelastic Cloud